probonopd/font-leutkirch/README.md

 Font sources are published in a public repository and an open workflow is used for building, testing and releasing.
 You can contribute and report issues but please don't use this in production yet.

+## You are invited to contribute

+This libre font is developed collaboratively by the community.
+Your contributions are highly welcome.
+Please check the [issue tracker](../../issues) to start getting involved.
+You can contribute by opening new issues, adding insight to existing issues, and by sending pull requests.

 ## Download

 Fonts in OTF and TTF format can be downloaded from [GitHub Releases](../../releases/tag/continuous).